Skip to main content

 TMMCommon abbreviation for the Therapy and Monitoring Manager.

-Validation serviceThe integrated or external service used to validate observations against monitoring thresholds.
+Validation serviceThe integrated or external service used to validate detections against monitoring thresholds.

 Adherence and compliance